 Caterpillars class have started the year with enthusiasm and a positive attitude.
 They have impressed their teacher with their perseverance, willingness to learn and ‘have a go’ mind sets.
 Our learning days are fast paced and full of new and exciting information and skills.
 So far, we have been practising our handwriting and spellings every day and we are seeing lots of improvement.

 Our focus story in English was “Where the Wild things are” and we explored this story through drama and Talk for Write.
 As a result, we collected lots of interesting vocabulary, which we then used to produce our own versions of the book.
-We have also looked at Traditional stories and are currently exploring Traction Man.
+We have also looked at Traditional stories.

 In Mathematics we have been looking at number.
 We have used partitioning to help us solve problems and are now using number lines to help us.